rutgers-apl/rlibm/README.md

 ```
 g++ test.cpp ../../lib/floatMathLib.a -lm -o test
 ```
-Currently, rlibm uses some functions from the default math library for range reduction, such as to decompose a floating point value into the integral part and fractional part.
+Currently, RLibm uses some functions from the default math library for range reduction, such as to decompose a floating point value into the integral part and fractional part.